internalfx/rethinkdb-regrid/README.md

   // create read stream from file var fileStream = fs.createReadStream('./bigvid.mp4')

-  // Pipe it to a dbfs write stream fileStream.pipe(dbfs.writeFile({filename: '/videos/bigvid.mp4'}))
+  // Pipe it to a RethinkDBFS write stream fileStream.pipe(dbfs.writeFile({filename: '/videos/bigvid.mp4'}))

   // Listen for 'end' to know when the file is written to the database